ShonBurgundy/solar-year/README.md

 ## Description

-* This solar year age calculator returns user inputted age in "solar years", determines the years they have left to live and inform user if they have already surpassed life expectancy according to the planet of their choice. according to the planet of their choice.
+* This solar year age calculator returns user inputted age in "solar years", determines the years they have left to live and inform user if they have already surpassed life expectancy according to the planet of their choice.

 ## Setup

-*

-*

-*

-*
+* In the terminal, type 'git clone https://github.com/ShonBurgundy/solar-year'

+* Enter the directory, with 'cd solar-year'

+* On the command line type 'npm test'

+* This currently has no front end

 ## Known Bugs

-No known bugs
+No Front End

-## GitHub Pages

-*

 ## Specs